 - Please refer to Appendix A for Health and Wellbeing Education.
-Children are also encouraged to sign up to morning and after school clubs and as a play leader. - LGBTQ+ diversity and inclusion is incorporated into topics where this is possible and it is also explored through Heartsmart lessons and story books. - There may be times when the school nurse will provide school with sessions related to SRE and Health Education, age appropriate. - All pupils will be included in lessons regardless of ability or special educational needs and/or disability.
+Children are also encouraged to sign up to morning and after school clubs and as a play leader. - LGBTQ+ diversity and inclusion is incorporated into topics where this is possible and it is also explored through Heartsmart lessons and story books.
+All year groups have a 'Families' book and have been given books for their year group, recommended in the 'No Outsiders' book.
+Teachers have a copy of the 'No Outsiders' book to refer to. - There may be times when the school nurse will provide school with sessions related to SRE and Health Education, age appropriate. - All pupils will be included in lessons regardless of ability or special educational needs and/or disability.
 Resources can be explored before the session to provide additional time for any questions and to help process and understand this new learning. - For teaching resources please refer to Appendix A. - Children will answer questionnaires about their learning to support further lessons and to inform planning for future cohorts. - Spring parents evenings are pastoral and reports will highlight PHSE qualities and targets.
 If issues arise during the school year teachers will contact parents and on occasions the Headteacher.